adambraimbridge/next-lure-api/README.md

 ## Contract

 ### Request
-- All requests must send a content uuid for contextual targeting
+- All requests must send a content uuid or concept for contextual targeting
 - Requests should include feature flags and any ab tests/cohorts the user is in
 - Requests may include the user uuid for more personalised targeting
+- Request may specify things to exclude from the space of possible recommendations

 e.g.
 - /content/{uuid}
 - /content/{uuid}?user={uuid}
+- /concept/{uuid}?exclude[]={uuid},exclude[]={uuid}

 ### Response
 JSON response with the following properties.
 Those with * are required